antomagu/Advertising/README.md

 |<b> Tools used  </b> | - <b>Python</b>|  |
 |<b> Deliverables </b>  | - <b>The project consists of a data analysis and a linear regression model in Python </b> | |
 |<b> Dataset list </b> |- <b> The data was extracted from Kaggel</b>|  |

+<h2>Import the packages:</h2>

+<h2>Import the Data </h2>
+<h2>EDA</h2>
+<h2>Splitting the data</h2>
+<h2>Evaluation of the mode</h2>

+If you want to see the entire Python code click **[HERE]()**:

+<h2>Conclusions</h2>
+According to the model, there is no correlation between radio and newspaper with sales.
+Television has the highest correlation compared to the rest.
+In other words, according to the data, sales have almost nothing to do with radio and newspaper media but with television.
+It could be interpreted that media such as radio and newspaper need more work in advertising to generate more sales.
+Secondly, it could mean that people tend to be more influenced by advertising on television.